Timor Python: A Toolbox for Industrial Modular Robotics: MRR configuration search

 \subsection{Task Definition}

-\acs{tool} also offers a standardized implementation to describe tasks as introduced in \cite{Mayer2022}.
-Tasks contain goals which can be end-effector poses to reach or trajectories to follow.
-Furthermore, obstacles and constraints can be specified and visualized, allowing for a wide range of applications to be specified.
-This can either be done via the built-in \acs{api} or by writing JSON files following the CoBRA definition.
+Tasks can be formally described in the format introduced in \cite{Mayer2022}.
+They are composed of goals that can be end-effector poses to reach or trajectories to follow.
+All tolerances, obstacles, and constraints supported by the CoBRA benchmark can be specified and visualized with Timor, thus supporting a wide range of applications.